grog-stack/grog-vm/docs/assembler.md

 Pointers to memory addresses are prefixed with `*`.
 For example: `*a2f1`.
 When a pointer is used, the machine searches for the actual memory location in the memory location specified by the pointer.

+### Constants

+You can define simple constants at the begining of your program, and then use them wherever you need:

+    constants (
+        a = 01
+        b = 02
+    )

+    load R1 a // Load the value of the 'a' constant into R1

+Obviously, constants cannot be redefined.

 ### Load values into registers

 Load values into registers with the `load` operation.